 John Schmidt a visiting Darlington fan adds; If you go from the ground to the main road and head towards the town centre, then five a minute walk away, down on the right is the Grey Horse pub, It is only a small pub but served decent real ale.
 This area also seemed to be good for street parking'.

 If you arrive early and have a bit of time on your hands then you may consider visiting the 'Peel Park Hotel' in Turkey Street.
 This pub serves food and is listed in the CAMRA Good Beer Guide.
 It also overlooks Peel Park, the site of Accrington Stanley's old ground.
 Go along Whalley Road (A680) towards the town centre.
 Before reaching the town centre turn left onto the B6237 Queens Road (if you miss this turning proceed into the town centre and turn left onto the A679 Burnley Road).
-Continue along Queens Road into Penn House Lane.
+Continue along Queens Road into Penny House Lane.
 At the end of this road you will reach a T-junction with the A679 Burnley Road.
 Turn left onto the Burnley Road and then go almost immediately right into Alice Street.
 Then after passing Peel Park School turn left into Turkey Street.
-The Peel Park is down on the right.
+The Peel Park pub is up on the right.
 The red brick wall opposite the Peel Park pub is the only structure that remains from the Peel Park ground.

 |How To Get There & Where To Park|

 Junction 29 and take the M65 towards Blackburn.

 the M65 at Junction 7.
 Then take

 the left hand exit at the roundabout onto the